The communication with the AFE is made via a daisy-chain, which means that all

 The AFE driver looks for requests to start or stop.

-Requests are made made with the extern function ADI_MakeRequest()
+Requests are made made with the extern function ADI_MakeRequest().

-is used to retrieve the requests
+The static function ADI_GetRequest() is used to retrieve the requests

 made to the driver.